 These two-way partnership agreements challenge educators across Oregon to set targets on key student outcomes and encourage broad collaboration to adopt tranformational practices, policies and budgets to help students achieve the educational outcomes valued by Oregonians.

 Oregon Save Our Schools have had great concerns over the development of Achievement Compacts in that they measure success by test scores, and are concerned that districts will be funded based on whether a district meets said goals or not.
-Furthermore, Dr. Rudy Crew has created a state vs. local control debate as to why a state leader can make local districts change their own Achievement Compacts.
+Furthermore, when Dr. Rudy Crew was here, he created a state vs. local control debate as to why a state leader can make local districts change their own Achievement Compacts.